-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires an entity to utilize a new impairment model known as the current expected credit loss ("CECL") model to estimate its lifetime "expected credit loss" and record an allowance that, when deducted from the amortized cost basis of the financial asset, presents the net amount expected to be collected on the financial asset.
-The CECL model is expected to result in more timely recognition of credit losses.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires an entity to utilize the current expected credit loss ("CECL") model to estimate its lifetime "expected credit loss" and record an allowance that, when deducted from the amortized cost basis of the financial asset, presents the net amount expected to be collected on the financial asset.
+The CECL model results in more timely recognition of credit losses.
 This guidance also requires new disclosures for financial assets measured at amortized cost, loans, and available-for-sale debt securities.
-This guidance became effective for us beginning January 1, 2022.
-We have completed our initial assessment and do not expect adoption of the standard to have a material impact on our financial statements.
+We adopted this standard as of January 1, 2022.
+The adoption did not have a material impact on our consolidated financial statements.

-In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805)-Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires an acquirer to recognize and measure contract assets and contract liabilities in accordance with ASC Topic 606.
-Under current GAAP, an acquirer generally recognizes assets acquired and liabilities assumed in a business combination, including contract assets and contract liabilities arising from revenue contracts with customers, at fair value on the acquisition date.
-ASU No. 2021-08 will result in the acquirer recording acquired contract assets and liabilities on the same basis that would have been recorded by the acquiree before the acquisition under ASC Topic 606.
+In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805)-Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires an acquirer to recognize and measure contract assets and contract liabilities in accordance with ASC Topic 606, Revenue from Contracts with Customers.
+Under prior guidance, an acquirer generally recognized assets acquired and liabilities assumed in a business combination, including contract assets and contract liabilities arising from revenue contracts with customers, at fair value on the acquisition date.
+ASU No. 2021-08 results in the acquirer recording acquired contract assets and liabilities on the same basis that would have been recorded by the acquiree before the acquisition under ASC Topic 606.
 ASU No. 2021-08 is effective for fiscal years beginning after December 15, 2022, with early adoption permitted.
-We plan to early adopt ASU No 2021-08 as of January 1, 2022 on a prospective basis and the adoption impact of the new standard will depend on the magnitude of future acquisitions.
-The standard will not impact our contract assets or liabilities prior to the adoption date.
+We early adopted ASU No 2021-08 as of January 1, 2022 on a prospective basis and the adoption impact of the new standard was not material to our consolidated financial statements.
+The standard did not impact our contract assets or liabilities prior to the adoption date.